wahmami/P2GSC/README.md

-# P2GSC
-CRUD with google sheets /python
+This is a project about managing school using crud system: coding with python database with google sheets